 Chronic means on-going, and this is exactly what it feels like–as if it will never let up.
 When you’re persistently ill you begin to feel as if this is your whole identity.
 Your limitations can consume you.
 Your limited by your lack of energy; limited by pain; by depression or anxiety; limited by the lack of mobility; the lack of finances, and the list can go on.

 It gets even trickier when there are two of you battling illness together.
 Even so, the way Andrew and I see it, is that we still have each other, and two are better than one.
 With God in the equation, three is a better number still.

 “Two are better than one, because they have a good return for their labor: If either of them falls down, one can help the other up.
 But pity anyone who falls and has no one to help them up.
 Also, if two lie down together, they will keep warm.
 But how can one keep warm alone?
 Though one may be overpowered, two can defend themselves.
 A cord of three strands is not quickly broken.”
 Ecclesiastes 4:9-12

-It’s so easy for me to lose myself in all the things that seem to be working against us, and at times I’ve felt so much older than I truly am.
-When I look to my future (health wise) I think of my grandma, and how fragile she seemed to me; her lack of strength and her dizzy spells, and yet, she lived to ninety-three years of age.
+It’s so easy for me to lose myself in all of the things that seem to be working against us, and at times I’ve felt so much older than I truly am.
+So when I look to my future (health wise) I think of my grandma, and how fragile she seemed to me; she lacked physical strength and had dizzy spells, and yet, she lived to ninety-three years of age.